-In carrying out their activities Community Councils must at all times adhere to the law, the terms of the Scheme and the Community Councillors' Code of Conduct (Appendix C Code of Conduct).
+In carrying out their activities Community Councils must at all times adhere to the law, the terms of the Scheme, their Constitution, and the Community Councillors' Code of Conduct (Appendix C Code of Conduct).

-Each Community Council is required to adopt and regularly review their Constitution (In accordance with the guidance provided in Appendix A Constitution Guidance), together with Standing Orders (An example is provided in Appendix B Standing Orders), to encourage and maintain consistency for all Community Councils and to facilitate their proceedings being properly structured and regulated, to ensure that items of business relevant to the community are properly debated and decisions reached in a democratic manner.
-The Community Council's Constitution is required to be approved by the Liaison Officer.
+Each Community Council is required to adopt and regularly review their Constitution, based upon the Model Constitution (in accordance with provisions in Appendix B: Constitution Guidance), which has been produced for national use, together with Model Standing Orders (an example is provided in Appendix C: Standing Orders), to encourage and maintain consistency for all Community Councils and to facilitate their proceedings being properly structured and regulated, to ensure that items of business relevant to the community are properly debated and decisions reached in a democratic manner.
+The Community Council's Constitution is required to be approved by Midlothian Council.